algosup/2022-2023-project-4-game-design-Team-2/Document/Functional/Functional_Specifications.md

 ## Target
-This game is PEGI 7+, it contain some fighting phase of gameplay, with non-detailed violence.
+This game is PEGI 7+, it contains some fighting phase of gameplay, with non-detailed violence.

 ## Quality